EasyFrame

 Key Description Example

-size Frame size (width x height) size:64x64
+size Frame size (width x height) – used for aspect ratio and background positioning size:64x64

 frames Number or segments frames:6 or frames:4,3,7